zerc/mongo-python-driver/doc/examples/custom_type.rst

   ...     return son
   ...

-Now we add our manipulator to the :class:`~pymongo.database.Database`:
+Now we add our manipulator to the `~.database.Database`:

 .. doctest::

   >>> db.add_son_manipulator(Transform())

-After doing so we can save and restore :class:`Custom` instances seamlessly:
+After doing so we can save and restore ``Custom`` instances seamlessly:

 .. doctest::